qdb-io/qdb-kvstore/README.md

 In this case the keys are Integer's and the values are ModelObject's.

-All parameters except dir and serializer are optional.
-The serializer is responsible for writing and reading objects to/from streams.
+All parameters except dir are optional.
 The store keeps its snapshots and transaction log in dir.
 You need to supply a version provider if you want to use optimistic locking.

 Once you have a store you can get named maps and use them as you would a normal java.util.ConcurrentMap.
 However all map methods might throw a KeyValueStoreException and all writes to the store are serialized.
 In addition if